 Jawa Power aims to improve its environmental performance by promoting social responsibility and development programs to the community surrounding the project area.

-The Corporate Social Responsibility (CSR) activities are focused on Education Quality Improvement, Community Empowerment and Health & Environment Improvement through the development of alternative energy.
+The Corporate Social Responsibility (CSR) activities are focused on Education Quality Improvement, Community Empowerment, Health & Environment Improvement and Development of Alternative Energy.

 Education Quality Improvement